Towards an AI assistant for power grid operators: Human-AI dynamics in decision-making

 \subsection{AI potential for assistance}

-The latest deep learning revolution demonstrated some impressive practical abilities of AI, being able to digest lots of information, memorize large historical datasets, and learn by imitation to infer quickly effective actions in context.
-Turing-award Yoshua Bengio recently described current deep-learning AI as a System 1 kind of intelligence \cite{bengio2019system}, while missing System 2 type.
-It is indeed presented as advanced pattern matching and recognition machines like System 1 \cite{kahneman2011thinking}, being coined as artificial intuition \cite{perez2018artificial}.
-It however lacks the ability to reason about causality \cite{pearl2018theoretical}, hence lacking understanding and some common sense.
-Yet Human and AI can be seen as complementary heterogeneous intelligences that could achieve a superior outcome when combined by co-evolving and learning from each other \cite{dellermann2019hybrid}.
-This is best exemplified by Centaur's chess \cite{case2018become}, having humans play with machines, and not against, to reach a superior performance.
-Used through an assistant, AI seems capable of addressing the needs mentioned previously, providing a complimentary and hence enhanced System 1 to the operator whose System 2 remains in charge of decisions overall.
+The recent deep learning revolution demonstrated some impressive practical abilities of AI by being able to digest a lot of information, memorize large historical datasets, and learn by imitation to infer quickly effective actions in context.
+Turing-award Yoshua Bengio recently described current deep-learning AI as a S$_{1}$ kind of intelligence \cite{bengio2019system}, while missing S$_{2}$ reasoning.
+This type of AI is presented as advanced pattern matching and recognition machines like S$_{1}$ \cite{kahneman2011thinking}, being coined as artificial intuition \cite{perez2018artificial}.
+It however lacks the ability to reason about causality \cite{pearl2018theoretical}, hence lacking understanding and common sense.
+Yet Human and AI can be seen as complementary heterogeneous intelligence that could achieve a superior outcome when co-adapting \cite{mackay2000responding} and developing hybrid intelligence \cite{dellermann2019hybrid} or human-centered AI \cite{shneiderman2022human}.
+This is best exemplified by Kasparov's ``Centaur chess`` concept \cite{case2018become}, where humans play alongside machines to reach superior performances.
+When powering assistance systems, AI seems capable of overcoming some previously mentioned human limitations by enhancing S$_{1}$ operator's ability, whose S$_{2}$ remains in charge of final decisions.
+Some initial assistance for S$_{2}$ can nonetheless be considered through explanations or counterfactual reasoning if a simulator exists.

-To be used effectively by any human however, the AI assistant will need to work along with a proper interface.
-Indeed, while human Systems 1 and 2 are fully integrated into a cognitive system as a whole, AI and human are clearly separated entities at first.
-Interactions, communication and shared representations \cite{heer2019agency} need to be defined.
-Interpretable \cite{doshi2017towards}, explainable \cite{adadi2018peeking} and trustworthy \cite{european2020white} AI are in that regard attributes that should get integrated into the assistant.
-The AI should eventually be provably beneficial to humans, pursuing preferably not a fixed pre-determined objective but pursuing operator's fuzzy objectives, by continuously learning its preferences under uncertainty \cite{russel2020artificial}.
-Moving away from these different maturing fields of AI that should prove useful to create an assistant, let's now define it more precisely.